Idaho four seasons landscape - year-round pest calendar guide

 Quick Answer

 Idaho pest activity follows predictable seasonal patterns.
 Spring (March-May) brings ant emergence and wasp queen activity.
 Summer (June-August) sees peak activity from all pests.
 Fall (September-November) triggers rodent invasions and overwintering insects.
 Winter (December-February) brings peak indoor rodent activity.
-Year-round quarterly treatment ($49 to start, $119/quarter) provides continuous protection.
+Year-round quarterly treatment provides continuous protection.

 Key Takeaways